kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/draft-20251010-multipod-pdb.md

 and make progress.
 -->

-- This feature will not affect involuntary disruptions like node failures or network partitions, only the voluntary eviction API
+This feature will only affect the Eviction API.
+The following are involuntary disruptions and do not use the Eviction API:
+- Manual pod deletion
+- Cleanup from node deletion (pod garbage collector)
+- Pod deletion from Deployments and StatefulSets
+- Node failure
+- Kubelet node-pressure eviction
+- Taint manager deleting NoExecute tainted pods

 ## Proposal